Table of Contents

 “Ben is a highly motivated and forward-thinking professional.
 His hands-on experience in brand management enhanced our marketing processes and campaigns.
 His never-give-up attitude and team spirit make him the favorite of any team he works with.
 He is capable of adapting to new environments quickly and ensures everyone on the team feels comfortable.
 I wish him all the best for his future.

 This example is more comprehensive than the previous one and touches on many important aspects of Ben’s personality.
-Hence, it has higher chances of adding greater value to Ben’s profile.
+Hence, it has a higher chance of adding greater value to Ben’s profile.

 An effective way to understand if your recommendation is impactful or not is by assessing its alignment with your goals.
 For example, if you are targeting a role in product marketing, but all your recommendations talk about your abilities as a content marketer, will it add as much value to your profile?
 Not really!
 So, it is essential to have a goal in mind when requesting a recommendation and make sure you communicate it effectively.
 Additionally, some important factors that can add value to a recommendation irrespective of your target role are: